 By Bashir Bello and Abdulmumin Murtala

-Prof. Sheshe made this known when he received a delegation of members of the Joint Unions of Health Associations in Nigeria, JOHESU led by its National President, Comrade Biobolomoye Joy Josiah who were on solidarity visit to the hospital management over the incident of some of its staffs being infected by the dreaded disease in the course of their duty.
+Prof. Sheshe made this known when he received a delegation of members of the Joint Unions of Health Associations in Nigeria, JOHESU led by its National President, Comrade Biobolomoye Joy Josiah who were on a solidarity visit to the hospital management over the incident of some of it staffs been infected by the dreaded disease in the course of their duty.

 He described as unfortunate and unethical a situation health care personnel run away and leave their Patient at this critical time.

 Professor Sheshe, however, commended the health workers of the hospital for their dedication and commitment to the hospital Services and service delivery to the Patients during the COVID-19 pandemic period.

 The CMD also used the occasion to thanked ABUMET Nigeria Limited, IHSAN Foundation as well as other individuals and philanthropic Associations who donated Forty-Five (45) beds, two dialysis machines, and some consumables like the personal protective equipment to the hospital respectively.

 In a related development, the president of the Nigerian Medical Association (NMA), Dr. Francis Faduyile who was also on a solidarity visit to the state, appealed to the concerned authorities to do the needful, aimed at ensuring that the morale of the Health workers in the Frontline was boosted in order to curb the COVID 19 pandemic.

 He commended the commitment and selfless services of medical and health workers in the Frontline of fighting the COVID 19 pandemic.

 Dr. Faduyile said fighting the COVID 19 pandemic was a collective responsibility, hence all efforts needed to be put in place, in ensuring that the states Goals were achieved.